I will be taking part in the Hertford Arts Trail 2021 as part of the Courtyard Arts and Hertford Town Council from Monday April 12th.

-The studies were taken from memory and was a fun way of taking more of an interest in the world around me during the lockdown.
+The studies were taken from memory that day and was a fun way of looking around me during lockdown.

 When I want to create, I need a sense of excitement, and invest the faith as I believe the closer you are to the work, the better.
 Colour can profoundly shape how we interpret something, and I love seeing the gradual transitions different colours might bring.
 We always want to make a piece of work our own, reflect who we are, what we feel, and this is incredibly special!

-I also have an online Fine Art Esty page where I am always looking to sell my own customised mugs and greetings cards that are taken from my watercolour images so do have a look if you are interested in something you see!
+I also have an online Fine Art Esty page where I am always looking to sell my art so do have a look if you are interested in something you see!